FDUCSLG/IDBS-2020Spring-FDU/content/assignment2/readme.md

 In the first assignment, you have written several SQLs to help you build basic experience playing with MySQL, in this assignment you are going to continue the journey, but this time, you will use a programming language to interact with MySQL, namely, golang.

-Golang, developed by Google, is a statically typed programming langauge (we'll refer to golang as Go in the following content).
-It is becomming more and more popular in the recent several years, companies like bilibili[^1] [^3] and zhihu[^2] and so many more are using Go to build the backend of their applications.
-And the idea of cloud native and microservice are built almost on top of Go, just to name a few softwares in Go, docker, kubernetes, and TiDB (a distributed database compatible with MySQL, we probabily will also play with it in the future).
+Golang, developed by Google, is a statically typed programming language (we'll refer to golang as Go in the following content).
+It is becoming more and more popular in the recent several years, companies like bilibili[^1] [^3] and zhihu[^2] and so many more are using Go to build the backend of their applications.
+And the idea of cloud native and microservice are built almost on top of Go, just to name a few softwares in Go, docker, kubernetes, and TiDB (a distributed database compatible with MySQL, we probably will also play with it in the future).
 So it is very desirable and meaningful to start to learn this language.

 [^1]: https://github.com/bilibili/kratos
 [^2]: https://zhuanlan.zhihu.com/p/48039838
 [^3]: https://www.bilibili.com/video/av29079011/

 Go is also very simple, it is built with simplicity in mind, as long as you know how to write C code, it won't be hard to learn Go.
-However, Go does introduce many ideas that perhaps you are not familiar with, most of the the ideas are related to concurrency, such as `channel` and `goroutine`, we will be using these features extensively in the assignments, since database systems are built to allow (or welcome) concurrent accesses, and Go has a good fame of being a concurrency friendly programing language.
+However, Go does introduce many ideas that perhaps you are not familiar with, most of the ideas are related to concurrency, such as `channel` and `goroutine`, we will be using these features extensively in the assignments, since database systems are built to allow (or welcome) concurrent accesses, and Go has a good fame of being a concurrency friendly programming language.

 You might be frightened that you need to learn a new programming language, but it is a must for a good programmer to be fluent in many programming languages, and it won't be too hard given you already know at least one programming